 They receive a guest, especially an unexpected guest with joy and delight and consider it a divine blessing.
 The hospitality they exhibit in receiving me and my company is the most delightful.
 They offer me the best seat in their tent, hut or adobe, and serve me with their best available resources.
 Their expressions of courtesy is the ultimate in human relationships at a barefoot level.

-Experiencing their sincerity, courage and ability to face their challenges with focused clarity and their resourcefulness are among the best lessons I have learned; proving the fact that handling challenges are the means by which a better path is paved toward survival.
+Experiencing their sincerity, courage and ability to face their challenges with focused clarity and their resourcefulness are among the best lessons I have learned; proving the fact that confronting and handling challenges are the means by which a better path is paved toward optimum survival.

 Inspiring Barefoot Survival